suchprogramming/hackerNews-Clone/README.md

-HackerNews
+HackerNews Clone
 ===========

 by Tyler Whitsett
 and Philip Orchard

-Angularjs
+AngularJS

-This is an Angular JS application that allows you to post a link that contains its own comments page for users to share comments.
+This is an Angular JS application that allows you to post a link of interest and then discuss said link via a comments section.

-This app uses Angular Javascript and Bootstrap.
+This app uses AngularJS and Bootstrap for styling.

 Installation